-2. Selecting groups
+3. Selecting blocks

-If the entered birds are not distributed in all groups but should be divided between certain groups, it is possible to activate/deactivate certain groups by mouse click.
-The deactivated groups are greyed out.
+If the entered birds are not distributed in all blocks but should only be divided between certain tiers, it is possible to activate/deactivate certain blocks by mouse click.
+The deactivated blocks are greyed out.

-The selection of activated groups can also be changed via the three function keys ("Deselect all", "Select all" and "Reverse selection" on the right-hand side of the screen.
+The selection of activated blocks can also be changed via the three function keys ("Deselect all", "Select all" and "Reverse selection") on the right-hand side of the screen.

-3. Number of birds
+4. Number of birds

 The number of birds can now be entered in the field "Move birds in" and confirmed with the "Enter" key.
-The birds are then evenly distributed in these groups after clicking on the green arrow.
+The birds are then evenly distributed in these blocks after clicking on the green arrow.